Interstate 380 Iowa

-A full cloverleaf interchange joins Interstate 80 with U.S. 218/Iowa 27 (Avenue of the Saints) on the western outskirts of Iowa City.
-Interstate 380 begins there, with the trio leading north by the growing suburb of North Liberty to cross Coralville Lake (Iowa River).
+Construction from 2017 to 2024 replaces the cloverleaf joining Interstate 80 with U.S. 218/Iowa 27 (Avenue of the Saints) on the western outskirts of Iowa City into a systems interchange.
+Interstate 380 begins there, with the three routes leading north by the growing suburb of North Liberty to cross Coralville Lake (Iowa River).
 A rural stretch ensues northward to the Linn County line, where industrial parks appear through the south side of Cedar Rapids.

-Advancing north from central Cedar Rapids, I-380/Iowa 27 remain a busy route to the city of Hiawatha north of Iowa 100 to leave the main built up area beyond Robins.
-The freeway becomes rural again to Center Point, a bedroom community in northern Linn County, and the ensuing drive through Benton and Buchanan Counties.
+Advancing north from central Cedar Rapids, I-380/Iowa 27 remains a busy route to the city of Hiawatha.
+The freeway eventually leaves suburban areas beyond Robins and becomes rural to Center Point, a bedroom community in northern Linn County.
+I-380 continues through rural areas of Benton and Buchanan Counties.

-Interstate 380 and Iowa 27 combine with the U.S. 20 freeway east of Raymond and Evansdale as they enter the Waterloo area.
-The three run concurrently for approximately 5.7 miles to a split just west of the Cedar River.
-Iowa 27 and the Avenue of the Saints corridor remain west along U.S. 20 to Iowa 58 to bypass central Waterloo while U.S. 218 returns to overlap with Interstate 380 for the final two mile spur into the city.
-I-380 formally ends at the at-grade intersection of U.S. 218 (Washington Street) and Mitchell Avenue.
+Interstate 380 and Iowa 27 combine with the freeway along U.S. 20 east of Raymond and Evansdale as they enter the Waterloo area.
+The three routes overlap for six miles to a separation just west of the Cedar River.
+Iowa 27 and the Avenue of the Saints corridor remain west along U.S. 20 to Iowa 58 as it bypasses central Waterloo while U.S. 218 rejoins Interstate 380 along a two mile long spur into the city.
+I-380 concludes at the at-grade intersection of U.S. 218 (Washington Street) and Mitchell Avenue.

 I-80/I-380 Systems Interchange Project

-Started in July 2017, construction replaces the cloverleaf interchange joining I-80/380 at Coralville with a turbine.
-Extending through August 2024, work also expands I-80 to eight lanes west to Ireland Avenue and ten lanes east to Coral Ridge Avenue.
+Started in July 2017, ongoing construction replaces the cloverleaf joining I-80/380 at Coralville with a turbine interchange.
+Work through August 2024 also expands I-80 to eight lanes west to Ireland Avenue and to ten lanes east to Coral Ridge Avenue.
 Expansion along I-380 widens the freeway northward through the interchange with Forevergreen Road to six overall lanes.